tc39/proposal-smart-pipelines/readme.md

 3. Minimal parser branching: [TO DO]

-4. Static analysis: Help the editing JavaScript programmer to avoid common footguns at compile time.
+4. Static analysis: Help the editing JavaScript developer to avoid common footguns at compile time.
 Preventing them from accidentally omitting a topic reference where they meant to put one.
 For instance, if `x |> 3` were not a syntax error, then it would be a useless operation and almost certainly not what the editor intended.

 5. Tacit terseness: Improve the terseness of pipeline bodies for frequent cases in which topic references would be unnecessarily verbose: unary functions and unary constructors.